Limoncello

-Limoncello ([limonˈtʃɛlːo]) is an Italian lemon liqueur mainly produced in Southern Italy, especially in the region around the Sorrentine Peninsula and the coast of Amalfi.
-It is the second-most popular liqueur in Italy and is traditionally served chilled as an after-dinner digestivo.
+Limoncello ([limonˈtʃɛlːo]) is an Italian lemon liqueur mainly produced in southern Italy, especially in the regions around the Gulf of Naples, the Amalfi Coast, and Sicily.
+It is the second-most popular liqueur in Italy and is traditionally served chilled as an after-dinner digestif.
 It is also a popular homemade liqueur, with various recipes available online and in print.

-Limoncello is made from the zest of lemons and usually has a slightly cloudy appearance, which originates from the presence of small essential oil droplets suspended in the drink.
+Limoncello is made from the zest of lemons and usually has a slightly turbid appearance, which originates from suspended small essential oil droplets.

 History

 The exact origin of limoncello is disputed.
 The industry trade group Federazione Italiana Industriali Produttori Esportatori ed Importatori di Vini, Acquaviti, Liquori, Sciroppi, Aceti ed affini says that limoncello was created at the beginning of the 1900s by the grandmother of Maria Antonia Farace, who lived in a small guesthouse in Isola Azzurra.
-US sources say that it was either invented in Sicily about 100 years ago, or that it was first made on the Amalfi coast, where several villages and islands claim to be its place of origin.
-Journalist Kristen Tillotson reports that it may either have been invented by a citrus-grove tender from Azzurra around 1900 or by monks or fishermen much earlier.
+According to Charles Perry of the Los Angeles Times, limoncello was invented in Sicily about 100 years ago.
+Journalist Kristen Tillotson of the Minneapolis Star Tribune says that it was first made on the Amalfi coast, where several villages and islands claim to be its place of origin.
+It may have been invented by a citrus-grove tender from Azzurra around 1900 or it may have been invented by monks or fishermen much earlier.

 Production

-Limoncello is mainly produced in Southern Italy, especially in the region around the Gulf of Naples, the Sorrentine Peninsula and the coast of Amalfi, and islands of Procida, Ischia, and Capri.
+Limoncello is mainly produced in southern Italy, especially in the region around the Gulf of Naples, the Amalfi Coast, and Sicily.

 Traditionally, limoncello is made from the zest of Femminello St. Teresa lemons, also known as Sorrento or Sfusato lemons.
 Lemon zest, or peels without the pith, is steeped in rectified spirit until the oil is released.
 The resulting yellow liquid is then mixed with simple syrup.
 Varying the sugar-to-water ratio and the temperature affects the clarity, viscosity, and flavor.
 It has a slightly turbid appearance, which originates from the presence of small (approximately 100 nanometers) essential oil droplets suspended in the drink.
-Opaque limoncellos are the result of spontaneous emulsification (otherwise known as the ouzo effect) of the sugar syrup and extracted lemon oils.
+Opaque limoncello is the result of spontaneous emulsification (otherwise known as the ouzo effect) of the sugar syrup and extracted lemon oils.

 Commercial production was about 15 million liters in 2003.